sonnywuzhere/go-learn-go/README.md

 In order to dive into the exciting world of Go, we first need to do all the boring (but important) stuff...

 ### Installation
 Go to https://go.dev/doc/install and click the big blue button that says "Download".
-Make sure you have the corrent operating system selected (Linux, Mac, Windows), otherwise you'll have a sad day.
+Make sure you have the correct operating system selected (Linux, Mac, Windows), otherwise you'll have a sad day.

 ### Programming Environment
 Pick your favorite IDE (integrated development environment), since Go doesn't need anything super fancy.